Identity document: Thailand

+Turkmenistan

+Following the dissolution of the Soviet Union and the establishment of independent Turkmenistan, blank passports of citizens of the USSR of the 1974 model and foreign passports of citizens of the USSR were used in Turkmenistan both as internal identity document and passport, in which the stamp “Citizen of Turkmenistan” was placed.
+The unified national passport system was introduced in Turkmenistan on October 25, 1996 by the Decree of the President "On Approval of the Regulations on the Passport System in Turkmenistan".
+According to the approved regulations, the exchange and issuance of national passports of a citizen of Turkmenistan was to be carried out in the period from October 25, 1996 to December 31, 2001.
+The new document kept its dual-purpose role as internal identity document and passport.
+Following the introduction of a Turkmen biometric passport in July 2008 to be used as travel document, a separate internal passport was issued.
+Each Turkmen identity document contains a code based on the region it was issed at.

-United Arab Emirates (UAE)
+United Arab Emirates

 The Federal Authority For Identity and Citizenship is a government agency that is responsible for issuing the National Identity Cards for the citizens (UAE nationals), GCC (Gulf Corporation Council) nationals and residents in the country.
 All individuals are mandated to apply for the ID card at all ages.
 For individuals of 15 years and above, fingerprint biometrics (10 fingerprints, palm, and writer) are captured in the registration process.
 Each person has a unique 15-digit identification number (IDN) that a person holds throughout his/her life.

 The Identity Card is a smart card that has a state-of-art technology in the smart cards field with very high security features which make it difficult to duplicate.
 It is a 144KB Combi Smart Card, where the electronic chip includes personal information, 2 fingerprints, 4-digit pin code, digital signature, and certificates (digital and encryption).
 Personal photo, IDN, name, date of birth, signature, nationality, and the ID card expiry date are fields visible on the physical card.

 In the UAE it is used as an official identification document for all individuals to benefit from services in the government, some of the non-government, and private entities in the UAE.
 This supports the UAE's vision of smart government as the ID card is used to securely access e-services in the country.
 The ID card could also be used by citizens as an official travel document between GCC countries instead of using passports.
 The implementation of the national ID program in the UAE enhanced security of the individuals by protecting their identities and preventing identity theft.